 If you don’t have an operating agreement or if your operating agreement has never been updated, you will need to proceed with caution.
 It’s advised that you speak to an attorney immediately in these instances.
 A change in ownership could involve a vote from each of the members, partners or shareholders, and may require a special meeting for the occasion.
 Make sure there’s written documentation of such a vote.

 In short, selling an interest in your company is a thrilling experience, but not a time to kick back and let things “work themselves out.”
 You should have the proper tax and legal advice before making any changes in the ownership interest of your company.

-If you need a business lawyer in Kansas City, call Jeff today.
+If you need a business lawyer in Kansas City, contact Jeff today.